Excellence in Broadcasting

 "Excellence in Broadcasting" is the second episode of the ninth season of the animated comedy series Family Guy.
 It originally aired on Fox in the United States on October 3, 2010.
-The episode features anthropomorphic dog Brian, an adamant liberal, confronting conservative radio talk show host Rush Limbaugh at a book signing in Quahog, and ultimately having a political change of heart when Limbaugh convinces him to read his latest book.
+The episode features anthropomorphic dog Brian, an adamant liberal, confronting conservative radio talk show host Rush Limbaugh at a book signing in Quahog, and ultimately having a political change of heart when Limbaugh persuades him to read his latest book.
 Brian soon decides to become a devoted member of the Republican Party, and soon begins criticizing liberals.
-This leads Brian to become roommates with Limbaugh, and begins following him everywhere; Limbaugh eventually gets annoyed with Brian and ends up disclosing his true political convictions.
+This leads Brian to become roommates with Limbaugh, and begin following him everywhere; Limbaugh eventually gets annoyed and ends up disclosing Brian's true political convictions.

 The episode was written by Patrick Meighan and directed by John Holmquist.
 It received mixed reviews from critics for its storyline and many cultural references, in addition to receiving both praise and criticism from conservative news outlets.
 According to Nielsen ratings, it was viewed in 7.94 million homes in its original airing.
 As well as Limbaugh, the episode featured guest performances by Gary Cole, Christine Lakin, Phil LaMarr, Shelley Long, Nana Visitor and Rainn Wilson, along with several recurring guest voice actors for the series.
 "Excellence in Broadcasting" was released on DVD along with three other episodes from the season on December 13, 2011.